Buy Our Books Actionable tips and preventive awareness

 Choice of Cat Bowls and their Care

-• Switch from plastic feeding and drinking bowls to ones made of stainless steel or glass.
+• Switch from plastic feeding and drinking bowls to ones made of ceramic.
 The plastic bowls have a higher likelihood of irritating your cat’s skin and/or harboring bacteria when they get scratched up and damaged during normal everyday use and cleaning.

 • Wash your cat’s feeding and water bowls daily, even the stainless, ceramic, and glass ones.